Customary Unit Conversions

 Ounces to Pounds (Customary Mass Conversion)

 To convert customary units of mass, you must memorize that there are sixteen ounces per pound, and 2,000 pounds per ton.
 The ounces unit in customary measurement is not the same as that used for volume.
-Even though an ounce of water has approximately on ounce of volume, that's more of a coincidence than a fact to be relied on, and other measurements of other substances will show that fluid ounces and ounces are not interchangable.
-The worksheetsw in this section deal with converting mass units and focus on practice problems like converting ounces to pounds, pounds to tons, ounces to tons and similar conversions.
+Even though an ounce of water has approximately on ounce of volume, that's more of a coincidence than a fact to be relied on, and other measurements of other substances will show that fluid ounces and mass ounces are not interchangable.
+The worksheets in this section deal with converting mass units and focus on practice problems like converting ounces to pounds, pounds to tons, ounces to tons and similar conversions.

 Ounces to Gallons (Customary Volume Conversion)

 Units of volume in the customary measurement system are complex.
 There are eight ounces to one cup, two cups per pint, two pints per quart and four quarts per gallon.
 Converting between units that are far apart on this scale requires multiplying a large number of constants, for examples to get fluid ounces to gallons the conversion is (8x2x2x4) = 128 ounces per gallon.
 Because of the number of small units of measure, converting between customary volume units requires diligence.
 These worksheets deal with ounces to gallons, quarts to gallons, pints to gallons, gallons to ounces and many of the other variations of volume conversion.